MatteoThomas/11-Homework-Note-Taker/README.md

 As a user
 I want to be able to write and save notes
-So that I can organize my thoughts and keep track of tasks I need to complete
+So that I can organize my thoughts and keep track of tasks I need to complete.

 # Installation